kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 1. In the preview to the right, right-click on the layer name you want to be your background.
 2. Check `Background`.
 A tag icon will be displayed next to the layer name.
 3. To add more layers as background, repeat steps 1 and 2.
 If you need to achieve a particular order of background layers, you need to reorder the layers in GIMP (i.e. outside the plug-in).
 The plug-in will sync with the changes done in GIMP.
 4. Add the "Insert background layers" procedure.
-You may want to reorder this procedure before "Use layer size" by dragging it above/onto "Use layer size".
+If needed, you may place this procedure after "Use layer size" by dragging it above/onto "Use layer size".

 **I want to save the image as a multi-page PDF file.**